mihaimihaila/frenzygames/docs/free-puzzles.md

 ## Paid Puzzle Packs

-We offer several puzzle packs for sale.
+We offer several puzzle packs for sale in the [Store](https://frenzygames.net/custom/store).
 A pack contains **25 puzzles**.
 Once you purchase a puzzle pack you can customize the puzzles and you can play them anytime you want.

 ## Premium Subscription